Cristatusaurus: Classification

 Spinosaurids were large bipedal carnivores with well-built forelimbs and elongated, crocodile-like skulls.
 The taxonomic and phylogenetic affinities of the group are subject to active research and debate, given that in comparison to other theropod groups, many of the family's taxa (including Cristatusaurus) are based on relatively poor fossil material.
 Traditionally the family has been divided into two subfamilies: Spinosaurinae, which includes genera like Irritator, Spinosaurus, and Oxalaia; and Baryonychinae, which includes Baryonyx and Suchomimus.
 Although the genus and species placement of Cristatusaurus lapparenti is disputed, its fossils certainly belong to a member of the baryonychinae, because of its more forwardly placed external nostrils; relatively larger first premaxillary teeth; and more closely spaced tooth sockets than in spinosaurines; as well as the presence of fine serrations, in contrast to spinosaurines lacking them entirely.
 However, authors like Sales and Schultz have questioned the monophyly of Baryonychinae (meaning it might be an unnatural group), stating that the South American spinosaurids Angaturama and Irritator represent intermediate forms between Baryonychinae and Spinosaurinae, based on their craniodental (skull and tooth) features.
+In a 2021 paper, Brazilian paleontologists Mauro Lacerda, Orlando Grillo and Pedro Romano recovered the two subfamilies as distinct.
+However, while the authors agreed with Sales and Schultz on the validity of Cristatusaurus, their study recovered this genus as a basal spinosaurid positioned just outside the Baryonychinae and Spinosaurinae.
 Their cladogram can be seen below.